-We evaluate the former constraints with the public code {\tt HiggsBounds}~\cite{Bechtle:2008jh}, and the latter with the code {\tt HiggsSignals}~\cite{Bechtle:2013xfa}.
+We evaluate the first constraint with the public code {\tt HiggsBounds-5.3.2}~\cite{Bechtle:2008jh,Bechtle:2011sb,Bechtle:2013gu,Bechtle:2013wla,Bechtle:2015pma}, and the second constraint with the code {\tt HiggsSignals-2.2.3}~\cite{Bechtle:2013xfa,Stal:2013hwa,Bechtle:2014ewa}.

-Before presenting our results, we would like to mention that we have performed cross checks with the results ~\cite{LopezVal:2010vk} for the subclass of Yukawa corrections considered there and found perfect agreement.
-In order to illustrate the effect of the new physics, we have chosen four bencmhark poins scenarios as showen {in Table.\ref{BPdata}} based on the best-fit from the latest results of Higgs data using HiggsBounds and HiggsSignals public codes.
+Here we stress that after the Higgs-like particle discovery, several theoretical studies have performed global-fit analysis for the 2HDM to pinpoint the allowed regions of parameter space both for a SM-like Higgs $h^0$ \cite{Ferreira:2011aa,Bernon:2015qea,Dumont:2014wha,Cheung:2013rva,Eberhardt:2013uba,Coleppa:2013dya,Arhrib:2015maa,Chiang:2013ixa} as well as for a SM-like Higgs boson $H^0$ \cite{Bernon:2015wef,Ferreira:2012my}.
+Before presenting our results, we would like to mention that we have performed a cross check of the results ~\cite{LopezVal:2010vk} for the subclass of Yukawa corrections considered there and found a perfect agreement.

-It is noticed that in the scenarios of both BP1-h and BP1-H, a light charged Higgs boson less than 200 GeV can be consistent with the current LHC Higgs data.

-In Table. (\ref{3Hdata}), triple Higgs couplings are tabulated.
-It is noticed that the triple coupling $\lambda_{h^0H^\pm H^\mp}$ for the BP1-h and BP2-h case could be quite large.
-While for the case BP1-H and BP2-H, the self coupling of $\lambda_{h^0h^0h^0}$ could be sizable.
+To explore the effect of the new physics in the 2HDM in our following study, we propose four benchmark points (BPs) as shown in Table \ref{BPdata} based on the best-fit from the latest results of Higgs data using HiggsBounds and HiggsSignals public codes.